 Before attempting to fill the cooling system, make sure that all hoses and clips are in good condition, and that the clips are tight.
-An antifreeze mixture must be used all year round, to prevent corrosion of the engine components (see following sub-Section).
-Also check that the radiator and cylinder block drain plugs are in place and tight.
+Note that an antifreeze mixture must be used all year round, to prevent corrosion of the engine components.
+Also check that the cylinder block drain plug is in place and tight.

-When the engine has cooled, check the coolant level.
-Top-up the level if necessary, and refit the expansion tank cap.
-Refit the engine cover (where applicable).
+Stop the engine, and allow it to cool, then re-check the coolant level.
+Top-up the level if necessary and refit the expansion tank filler cap.

 The antifreeze should always be renewed at the specified intervals.
 This is necessary not only to maintain the antifreeze properties, but also to prevent corrosion which would otherwise occur as the corrosion inhibitors become progressively less effective.

 Always use an ethylene-glycol based antifreeze which is suitable for use in mixed-metal cooling systems.

 Before adding antifreeze, the cooling system should be completely drained, preferably flushed, and all hoses checked for condition and security.

 After filling with antifreeze, a label should be attached to the expansion tank, stating the type and concentration of antifreeze used, and the date installed.
 Any subsequent topping-up should be made with the same type and concentration of antifreeze.

 Do not use engine antifreeze in the windscreen/tailgate washer system, as it will cause damage to the vehicle paintwork.
 A screenwash additive should be added to the washer system in the quantities stated on the bottle.

 Pressure (expansion tank) cap check